agross/docker-reveal/README.md

 1. Reuse base images across your organization
 1. Use tagged base images
 1. Use tagged app images
-1. Group common operations
+1. Group common operations into a single layer
-1. Avoid installing unnecessary packages
+1. Avoid installing unnecessary packages or keeping temporary files
-1. Clean up after yourself in the same e.g. `RUN` statement
+1. Clean up after yourself in the same `RUN` statement
-1. Run only one process per container
+1. Run only one process per container (try to avoid `supervisord` and the like)
 1. Minimize the number of layers
 1. Sort multi-line arguments and indent 4 spaces: